ScheerleJo/SevDeskServer/RoadMap.md

 - [x] request to delete specific Item(s) in index.js
 - [x] save current Status
 - [x] If existent, load data from data.json automatically in server and wait for request in the table
-- [ ] create new formatting algorithm (same output just not sorted to customer Number (sorting will be done on the frontend))
+- [x] create new formatting algorithm (same output just not sorted to customer Number (sorting will be done on the frontend))

 - LATER:
   - [ ] code the possibility to set tags in Sevdesk and pull these to check whether a Donation-Certificate has been created
+  - [ ] rewrite Latex-Output to use a Template with specified IDs
   - [x] Change Donations per Donator to correct order (switch around)
   - [x] Change Address handling.
 Dont create a separate Object for single use...
 Dont be stupid Josia
-  - [ ] Change Address search to more efficient Way
+  - [x] Change Address search to more efficient Way
   - Refactor and Cleanup
     - [x] formatting
     - [ ] config